jsr107/jsr107spec/README.md

 Building From Source
 --------------------

 Building uses Maven in all modules.
-Maven 2.2.1 and 3.0.4 have been tested.
+Maven 2.2.1 - 3.1.1 have been tested.

 See each module's README.md for build instructions.